sheheryarnaveed/DEXER/README.md

 ## Accomplishments that we're proud of
 -No such product which provides the preventive diagnosis of AZ disease patients exists.
--Collaborated a lot of microsoft servuices in our bot at a single platform successfully.
+-Collaborated a lot of microsoft services in our bot at a single platform successfully.
 -We were able to achieve our purpose within the 24 hours hackathon.